pyvista/pyvista/doc/user-guide/data_model.rst

 The PyVista DataSet
 -------------------
+To visualize data in VTK or PyVista, two pieces of information are
+required: the data's geometry, which describes where the data is positioned in space and what is values are, and its topology, which describes how points in the dataset are connected to one another.

+At the top level, we have `vtkDataObject`_, which are just "blobs" of data without geometry or topology.
+These contain arrays of `vtkFieldData`_.
+Under this are `vtkDataSet`_, which add geometry and topolgy to `vtkDataObject`_.
+Associated with every point and cell in the dataset is a specific value.
+Since these values must be positioned and connected in space, they are held in the `vtkDataArray`_ class, which are simply memory buffers on the heap.
+In PyVista, 99% of the time we interact with `vtkDataSet`_ objects rather than with `vtkDataObject`_ objects.
 PyVista uses the same data types as VTK, but structures them in a more pythonic manner for ease of use.

 If you'd like a background for how VTK structures its data, see `Introduction to VTK in Python by Kitware
 <https://vimeo.com/32232190>`_, as well as the numerous code examples
 on `Kitware's GitHub site
 <https://kitware.github.io/vtk-examples/site/>`_.
 An excellent